 Premier’s Council on the Status of Persons with Disabilities

-- Do you know someone whose achievements and leadership contribute to a better life for people with disabilities?
+Do you know someone whose achievements and leadership contribute to a better life for people with disabilities?
 If so, consider nominating them for a Premier’s Council Award.
-Learn more about the awards and submit a nomination by September 30, 2014.
+We are now accepting nominations for 2016.
+Learn more about the awards and access an Awards Nomination Form.

 - About the Premier’s Council